Fahadkiyani/Car4Rent/README.md

    - [x] made a list of all cities in ascending order
    - [x] two horizental lists.
      -you may like: where latest manufectured cars or highly rated cars will be shown.
-     -Economical: where cheapest cars will be listed in ascending order.
+     -Economical: where cheapest cars will be listed in ascending order

+     ###Working on following things in Home Screen.
+     - [ ] suggested tags for searching cars; e.g. cars between rent of 1000-2000 pkr/day
 2. Detail screen.
     - pictures container
     - Rent price bar